 Biking around Lac Léman is easy on cycling route 46 that guides cyclists around Lake Geneva in Switzerland and France.
 The route is relatively flat but offers fantastic views of not only the lake but also the Alps and Jura mountains.

 Cycling route 46 guides cyclists on the 200-km Tour du Léman bike tour around Lake Geneva (Lac Léman) in Switzerland and France.
 The route is suitable for most cyclists and families as it generally follows quiet country and agricultural roads with only gentle inclines.
 It is also easy to adapt the route for better views or by using Swiss trains or lake boats part of the way.
 Heading up the vineyard-covered slopes of La Côte or the Lavaux region may be more challenging but will ultimately be very rewarding too.
-Airbnb experiences sometimes have accompanied hikes and cycling excursions.

 Cycling Around Lake Geneva in Switzerland and France